 Saturday 8 May 2021

 10.00 Panel 2: EU legitimacy – the role of citizens.
-Increasing legitimacy of decisions and accountability of actors through citizens’ involvement
+Increasing legitimacy of decisions and accountability of actors through citizens’ involvement (you can follow here, the video from the second panel)

 10.00 Direct legislative initiatives – the role of the European Citizens’ Initiative.
 Monica Frassoni, former MEP, president of the European Center for Electoral Support.